yreynhout/sharptemporalgitalyzer/README.md

 # CSharp Temporal Method Analyzer #
 ###### for git repositories ######

 Comes with a "build it yourself" policy.
+It uses that NuGet thing to restore packages.
+Specify the path to git in the app.config, thanks.

 Usage:
 > stgalyzer &lt;path to your local git file repo&gt;